CRT Terminator DV1000 ISA

 PCI Standard VGA Palette Snoop:

 If your VGA adapter is PCI-based, there exists a register bit in the PCI standard to enable PCI palette snoop on the VGA card.
 This register bit needs to be flipped once at system startup, e.g. in AUTOEXEC.BAT.
-The SNOOP.EXE configuration utility ([GitHub] [Download ZIP]) can do this.
+Both the SNOOP.EXE diagnostics utility ([GitHub] [Download ZIP]) and the CRTT.EXE CRT Terminator configuration utility ([GitHub] [Download ZIP]) can do this.

 On one rare VGA card, the Diamond Speedstar 64 CL-GD5434, we observe a quirky VGA firmware bug that the card resets the PCI palette snoop setting on each video mode change.
 For this specific VGA adapter and others that possibly behave like this, we provide a TSR utility PCITSR.EXE ([GitHub] [Download ZIP]) that keeps the PCI palette snoop register latched to be force-enabled.